-- The learner's recovery takes longer than 10-15 minutes - The learner becomes unconscious need to go to the toilet or to drink.
+- The learner's recovery takes longer than 10-15 minutes - The learner becomes unconscious

+Some learners may experience hyperglycaemia (high glucose level) and have a greater than usual need to go to the toilet or to drink.
 Tiredness and weight loss may indicate poor diabetic control, and staff will naturally wish to draw any such signs to the parents' attention.
 If the learner is unwell, vomiting or has diarrhea this can lead to dehydration.
 If the learner is giving off a smell of pear drops or acetone this may be a sign of ketosis and dehydration and the learner will need urgent medical attention.